-A business correctly realises that it either needs a completely new website or that their old one needs a redesign.
+A business identifies that it either needs a completely new website or that their old one needs a redesign.
 Whether it is through a Google search or personal recommendation, they quickly and easily settle on a local web designer.

 At this point there is usually a scramble for content to fit between the stunning visuals and clever functionality.
 Between the key players in the business and the web designer, the content is put in place.
 It’s finished.